variousauthors/the-valley/NEXTSTEPS.md

   - [] do another play-test with a small group
   - [] release the game

+### Dragon Quest Valley 02 (again) - Flowers and Pretty Rocks

+The goal here is to flatten the gradient so that exploration in any direction is as good as any other.
+Rather than the goal being to punch a dark lord the goal will be to document the things we find.

+The first version of this is going to be about:

+- drawing maps
+- documenting monsters

+We give the player a notebook (at events it will be a shared notebook) and let them explore and document.
+The monsters will still be dangerous, but now there is no reward for fighting them.
+Encounter rate can be much lower and we can field all the monsters, with different encounter rates in different areas and some monsters being "common" with others "rare".

+The player will still discover the boat later in their journey, because that feels cool.

+One more goal here is for the game to be "always finished" built of modules.
+So let us begin by making a single lovely module.
+Recal the botw formula:
+- see something in the distance
+- get lost and distracted along the way

+Let's see if we can do that.

+## Module 1

+- see something in the distance
+  - I think I want NPCs to come in later, so for this first module the "thing in the distance" will be literal.
+Something seen in the overworld.
+While pathing there, show them something else.
+    - a tower
+    - a cave

+## Backlog

+- [] take a stab at terrain based encounter rates
+     - maybe modify the hits depending on the terrain and then set the required hit amount a little higher... eg 1 hit for fields, 2 hits for forest, 3 hits for hills
+- [] organize them into common uncommon and rare
+     - common monsters go everywhere (starby, yeller, slugs in swamps)
+     - uncommon monsters have a small chance to appear in each biome (gnome, big slug, etc...)
+     - rare monsters appear only in specific biomes and/or dungeons (angel, swamp guy...)
+- [] flatten the monsters
+     - you still have to fight them but they all do only a small amount of damage
+- [x] flatten progression
+     - still want HP to go up gradually... but maybe hide XP number and have progression be slow
+     - OR remove progression... afterall, you lose it when you turn the game off and on
+     - in this case though, it will be about exploring to find campfires and healing herbs, so we must have multiple routes and hidden campfires etc... an experienced player will be able to leapfrog around

 ### Dragon Quest Valley 02 (again)

 The first GBDQ 02 was overscoped so I did valleyntino instead.
 Now